-Brian William Kaufman joined ACS in September 2016 and currently serves as the Assistant Director of Lawyer Chapters.
+Brian William Kaufman joined ACS in September 2016 and currently serves as the Associate Director of Lawyer Chapters.
 In this capacity, Brian works with over forty Lawyer Chapters across the country, supporting their growth and development in furtherance of actualizing ACS’s mission of shaping law and policy to be instruments of social justice for all individuals and communities.

 Brian completed his undergraduate at Boston College in 2006 with majors in International Studies and Theology.
 In 2007, Brian completed his Master of Arts in Theology, also at Boston College, with a focus on Catholic theological ethics and social justice.
 Prior to beginning his legal studies at Emory University School of Law in 2014, Brian studied, lived and worked abroad in Paris, France for four years.